Heritage Trades

 Material Science & Stewardship

 At its core, masonry is a material science as much as a craft.
-Students study the properties of lime, mortar, stone, and brick — how they interact, age, and fail.
+Participants study the properties of lime, mortar, stone, and brick — how they interact, age, and fail.
 Particular emphasis is placed on lime-based mortars and traditional techniques that allow historic buildings to breathe, move, and endure.
-Students learn to diagnose structural and material failures, to distinguish between repair and replacement, and to execute interventions that respect the integrity and authenticity of heritage structures.
+Participants learn to diagnose structural and material failures, to distinguish between repair and replacement, and to execute interventions that respect the integrity and authenticity of heritage structures.
 The goal is not simply to build, but to steward — to work with time rather than against it.

 Hands-On Practice

-Students develop fluency in laying brick and stone, forming arches and vaults, repointing and restoring façades, and executing fine masonry details.
+Participants develop fluency in laying brick and stone, forming arches and vaults, repointing and restoring façades, and executing fine masonry details.
 They learn to use both traditional hand tools and appropriate modern equipment, always with an emphasis on precision, durability, and finish.
 Through this work, they come to understand masonry as both structure and art — where strength and beauty are inseparable.

 Applied Experience